LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 #### Mazikeen's Story
 Mazikeen escapes from the dungeons of Y Gaer-Nhymestl with the help of her wife (Catrin), and together they escape to Brokvar.
 Lupella sends her wife Naêde after them.

-While on the run, Mazikeen and her wife are caught by Naêde
+While on the run, Mazikeen and Catrin are caught by Naêde - Catrin

 ## 1792
 #### Fenian's Story